GuilherLRO/weather-data-pipeline/README.md

 # airflow_first_project

-in this project i wnat to orchestrade a data pipiline using airflow, docker and postgress
+For this project I want to orchestrade a data pipiline using airflow, docker and postgress.
+Also create visualizations with an opensource BI tool called metabase.